 Consider Property Management

-If you instruct Mountgrange Heritage to manage your property, we will look after the general day-to-day management and more complex issues such as emergency repairs, collection of rent, transfer of utilities and much more.
+If you instruct Mountgrange Heritage to manage your property, we will look after the general day-to-day management, as well as more complex issues such as emergency repairs, collection of rent, transfer of utilities and much more.

 Completing the process

-When we receive an offer from a prospective tenant, we will contact you with full details and negotiate on your behalf.
+Upon receiving an offer from a prospective tenant, we will contact you with the details and negotiate on your behalf.
 If you choose to accept the offer, we make sure the arrangement of the tenancy goes smoothly, by:

-- Prepare and arrange the signing of Tenancy Agreement by both parties
+- Preparing and arranging the signing of Tenancy Agreement by both parties

-- Organise an inventory to be prepared and checked with the Tenant
+- Organising an inventory to be prepared and checked with the tenant